Ques.76. What is the difference between regression and retesting?

 For other test scenarios check our Test Scenarios Examples section.

 Ques.94.
 What should be the psychology testing?

-The two main stakeholders in software development life cycle - Testers and Developers have different mindsets while approaching an application.
-Testers tend to have a more stringent approach of examining the software.
-Most of the time they are looking to "break the application".
-Whereas, developers have the mindset to "make the application work".
+The two main stakeholders in the software development life cycle – Testers and Developers have different mindsets while approaching an application.
+Testers tend to have a more stringent approach to examining the software.
+Most of the time they are looking to “break the application”.
+Whereas, developers have the mindset to “make the application work”.

 ISTQB has defined certain psychological factors that influence the success of testing-